gyannickange/event-monitor/backend/src/STRUCTURE.md

 └── shared/                // Reusable components/services (if needed)
     └── ...

-// Each module (e.g., news) contains its own controller, service, DTOs, entities, and related files.
+// Each module (e.g., articles) contains its own controller, service, DTOs, entities, and related files.
 // Use 'common/' for cross-cutting concerns.
 Use 'config/' for configuration logic.
 // Place BullMQ processors in 'jobs/' if they are shared, or inside the module if tightly coupled.
 // This structure is scalable, testable, and maintainable.